 Lyme disease is an infectious bacterial disease mainly caused by Borrelia burgdorferi.
 Other species of this bacterium are also found which are less likely to cause the disease.
 These bacteria spread through the skin bites from the deer ticks.
-You are more likely to develop the disease if you spend more time in the woods where the ticks thrive.
+You may have the disease if you spend more time in the woods where the ticks thrive.

-Most of you may feel worried if you are bitten by the tick but the fact is that the risk of developing the disease is very low even if the tick is carrying the infectious agent.
-Deer ticks transmit the Lyme infection only up on feeding on the host blood for at least 36 hours.
-Thus, the risk of infection is as low as 1.2% to 1.4% even in the common geographical zones of this disease.
+Most of you may feel worried if the tick bites you, but the fact is that the risk of developing the disease is shallow even if the tick is carrying the infectious agent.
+Deer ticks transmit the Lyme infection only upon feeding on the host blood for at least 36 hours.
+Thus, the risk of infection is as low as 1.2% to 1.4% even in the standard geographical zones of this disease.

-The symptoms of the disease can be categorized into 3 stages
+The symptoms of Lyme can be categorised into three stages:

 If the rash does not expand and stays only for 1 or 2 days, then it is not due to the bacterial infection but is possibly due to the salivary components of the tick.

-Stage 2: As the bacteria spreads to the other body parts further symptoms of the disease develop.
+Stage 2 (Early Disseminated Lyme disease): As the bacteria spreads to the other body parts, further symptoms of the disease develop.
 These include flu-like symptoms such as the fever, chills, sore throat, visual disturbances, headache, muscle pain, fatigue and enlarged lymph nodes which may develop after several weeks of the tick bite.
 Numbness and tingling sensation can also develop.

-Stage 3: If the infection is not treated, you may develop severe complications after a few weeks, months or even years.
-These symptoms include a severe headache, arthritis of large joints, disturbed heart rhythms, and several brain disorders effecting mood, memory, and sleep.
+Stage 3 (Late disseminated Lyme disease): If the infection is not treated, you may develop severe complications after a few weeks, months or even years.
+These symptoms include a severe headache, arthritis of large joints, disturbed heart rhythms, and several brain disorders affecting mood, memory, and sleep.